halalia/tf-tv/README.md

 * using cython,mimic the ProxTV project

 # Current State
-only a buggy 1d tf version
+only a erroneous 1d tf version